SAP/openui5-docs/docs/Step_6_Navigate_to_Routes_with_Hard-Coded_Patterns_782aac0.md

 > Note:
 > We could also have left out the `viewPath` property to use the default `viewPath` defined in the `config` section.
 In that case, we would have to change the `viewName` to `employee.EmployeeList` to achieve the same effect.

 Setting the `viewLevel` to `2` helps the router to determine how to animate the \(in our case\) `slide` transition.
-For us, this means that a navigation from the home page to the `employees` target will be animated with a "Slide to Left" animation.
-In contrast to that, the back navigation from the `employees` target to the home page will be animated with a "Slide to Right" animation.
+For us, this means that a navigation from the home page to the `employees` target will be animated with a “Slide to Left” animation.
+In contrast to that, the back navigation from the `employees` target to the home page will be animated with a “Slide to Right” animation.
 This behavior is due to the fact that the home page has a lower `viewLevel` than the `employees` target.

 ***